shazic/writer/README.md

 Now edit this file and add your own information.

 In order to use the theme's archetypes, delete your site's `archetypes/default.md`.

+For more information read the official [theme installation guide](https://gohugo.io/themes/installing-and-using-themes/) of Hugo.

+## Contributing

+Have you found a bug or got an idea for a new feature?
+Feel free to use the [issue tracker](//github.com/shazic/writer/issues) to let me know.
+Or make directly a [pull request](//github.com/shazic/writer/pulls).

+## License

+This theme is released under the [MIT license](//github.com/shazic/writer/blob/master/LICENSE.md).